chr15m/nostr-relay-research/XX.md

 Each relay maintains a routing table consisting of up to 256 "buckets," each responsible for a specific range of the 256-bit ID space.
 Each bucket can hold up to **K=8** nodes.

-The bucket index for a given node is determined by the position of the most significant bit in the XOR distance between the local node's ID and the other node's ID.
-This is equivalent to the number of leading zero bits in the XOR distance.
+The bucket index for a given node is determined by the formula: `bucket_index = 256 - bit_length(XOR_distance)`, where `bit_length` is the number of bits required to represent the XOR distance.
+This is equivalent to the number of leading zero bits in the XOR distance plus one.

 Nodes are classified by status: